 The image component is the primary tool to add images to your pages.
 Images may be used to break up text content to add visual interest to the page.

-The image component may be used in any column container in any position on a CMS-driven page.
+The image component may be used in any column container in any position on a CMS page.
 Images should be appropriate to the page topic.

-5. Double-click on the image and you can edit the basic information about the image; in the Advanced tab, specify a title (if applicable), alternative text (required), a description, the column size width, and the image alignment.
+- Edit the basic information about the image; in the Advanced tab you can specify a title, alternative text (required), a description, and the column width.

-7. Click the magnifying glass icon in the Sidekick to open the page in Preview mode to ensure that all additions are as expected from the end-user's perspective.
+- Click the magnifying glass icon in the Sidekick to open the page in Preview mode to ensure that all additions are as expected from the site viewer's perspective.

 With so many assets in the DAM, finding a specific image can be difficult.
-You can search for images by their path in the Asset Finder.
+You can locate images by navigating through their path within the Asset Tray.